JEFF-Media-GbR/Drop2InventoryAPI/README.md

 </dependencies>
 ```

-You must also add Drop2InventoryPlus as `depend` or `softdepend` to your plugin.yml.
-If you only softdepend on it, you should shade the API into your plugin, or check if it's installed before accessing or importing any API methods:
+You must also add Drop2InventoryPlus as `depend` or `softdepend`
+to your plugin.yml.
+If you only softdepend on it, you should shade the API
+into your plugin:

 ```xml
 <build>